lpmi-13/developer/readme.md

 please send in alternative implementations, and deploy strategies on alternative stacks!

-- **JS/TS**: https://github.com/PicoCreator/smol-dev-js A pure JS variant of smol-dev, allowing even smoler incremental changes via prompting (if you dun want to do the whole spec2code thing), allowing you to plug it into any project live (for better or worse)
+- **JS/TS**: https://github.com/PicoCreator/smol-dev-js A pure JS variant of smol-dev, allowing even smoler incremental changes via prompting (if you don't want to do the whole spec2code thing), allowing you to plug it into any project live (for better or worse)
 - **C#/Dotnet**: https://github.com/colhountech/smol-ai-dotnet in C#!
 - **Golang**: https://github.com/tmc/smol-dev-go in Go
 - https://github.com/gmchad/smol-plugin automatically generate @openai plugins by specifying your API in markdown in smol-developer style